 PhD student at Netherlands Institute of Ecology

-I am an enthusiastic ornithologist, with research on bird ecology in countries of the former USSR being my prime interest.
+I am an enthusiastic ornithologist, with research on bird ecology in Russia being my prime interest.
 During my Msc Forest and Nature Conservation at the Wageningen University I worked on vegetation ecology and bird ecology, with fieldwork projects in Canada, Oman and Kazakhstan.
 In November 2013 I started as a PhD-student on the Netherlands Institute of Ecology for this project.

 Senior researcher at Netherlands Institute of Ecology